j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 The last 2 parameters are the number of bp to be shifted for each read.
 These two parameters are found from the MACS `xls` peak files after "# d =".
 MAnorm.r is called from MAnorm.sh, and there is no need to run it separately.
 Check the file `Rcommand.out` for the output file from running the R script for error tracking.

 This will create two tables - one with only the common merged peaks, and one with the common and unique peaks.
 I use the table with all of them and filter by the `-LOG10(pvalue)` column (>5, equivalent to p-value of 0.00001) and the `M-value` column.
-The M-value essentially refers to the magnitude of the change between the two samples for a given peak.
-I use M-values of 1 and -1 in conjunction with the p-value filter to identify the peaks enriched in my two different conditions.
+The M-value essentially refers to the magnitude of the change between the two samples for a given peak. **I use M-values of 1 and -1 in conjunction with the p-value filter to identify the peaks enriched in my two different conditions**.
 You can just do this in Excel, or use the `classfy_by_peaks.sh` script from MAnorm.

+#### 2.)
+Plot results and compare signal at differential peaks.
+Now you've got a bunch of lists, but you probably want to compare those lists for different conditions and visualize those differences.

+You've really got options at this point.
+You can use [plot.ly](https://plot.ly/) with R/Python/Javascript/MatLab/a web editor to create some really pretty, *interactive* graphs and plots.
+Another new program I'm very fond of is [EaSeq](easeq.net), which makes generating genome-wide occupancy maps and manipulating your data in fairly complex ways a breeze.
+It can also help you annotate your peaks by nearest gene, etc. It is, unfortunately, a **Windows only program** though.

+#### 3.)
+Pathway and motif enrichment analyses.
+You may also be interested in if the genes your differential peaks are near happen to be similar in any way.
+This is where pathway enrichment analyses come in handy.
+[GREAT](http://bejerano.stanford.edu/great/public/html/index.php) is my personal favorite tool for this, as all it requires is a list of genomic regions and will perform all the gene ontology (GO) analyses you'll ever need.
+It hits a lot of databases.

+[AME](http://meme-suite.org/tools/ame) is what I typically use for motif enrichment analyses, which are useful if you want some idea of what transcription factors may be enacting the changes in binding you've found.
+It's part of the enormous MEME suite, which also has a ton of other tools if you're doing TF ChIP or trying to determine the binding motif for a transcription factor/protein that doesn't have a known one.